Learn about business insurance requirements and the most common policies for nurses in Illinois.

 Nurses in Illinois most often buy the following types of business insurance.
 Which policies you need depends on the specifics of your business, such as the number of employees, ownership of a business vehicle, and the terms of any leases or contracts.

 General liability insurance is the foundation of a nurse’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

 Businesses in Illinois that hire employees are required to carry workers’ compensation coverage.
-If you are a sole proprietor, the coverage is optional.
+If you are a sole proprietor or independent contractor, the coverage is optional.
 However, if you slip and break an arm in your office, or injure your back lifting a patient, you can turn to your workers’ comp policy to help pay your medical bills and lost wages.

 Insureon’s industry-leading technology helps nurses in Illinois save time and money shopping for insurance by comparing policies from top U.S. carriers.
 Start a free online application to review quotes for the policies that best fit your business.
 Our insurance agents are licensed in Illinois and can answer your questions as you consider coverage.

 To make the application go quicker, have this information ready: